Zajjaj-Khan/Goals-app-2024-ReactNative/README.md

 # App for New Year Resolution 2024 😊

-A goal keeping app that keep track of goals we have to encounter in 2024
+A goal-keeping app that keeps track of goals we have to encounter in 2024